What are bell peppers?

 Why do bell peppers have no heat?

 Bell peppers are the only member of the capsicum family that contains a recessive gene which stops them from producing capsaicin.
 Capsaicin is the natural compound that creates the hotness we experience when eating chilies.
 No capsaicin means no heat and a flat zero on the pepper scale.

-Are different colors of bell peppers healthier for you?
+Are different colors of bells healthier for you?

 They do come in colors like the rainbow, don’t they?
-You’ll find green bell peppers, yellow bell peppers, reds, oranges, purples, and even browns and blacks.
+You’ll find green bell peppers, yellow bells, reds, oranges, purples, and even browns and blacks.
 But are they different in terms of health?
 Yes, but it should be said that all bell peppers are extremely good for you, even with the lack of capsaicin.

 The colors come mostly from their maturity level.
-Typically a pepper starts green (the green bell pepper) and matures into one of the many varieties of colors.
+Typically a pepper starts green and matures into one of the many varieties of colors.
 There are exceptions.
 One variety of bell remains green for its entire life (aptly named Permagreen).
 And there are varieties that start out more yellowish or purple than green.

 All bell peppers have a ton of vitamins and antioxidants to them.
 They are rich in vitamin A, vitamin C, beta-carotene, and other vitamins and carotenoids.
 And the key to maxing out the benefit is all in the color.
-As bell peppers mature, their levels of all of these compounds increase too.
+As they mature, their levels of all of these compounds increase too.
 So a fully mature red bell pepper will be chock full of these health benefits, sometimes over ten times more than what they had as a young green pepper!

 Red bell peppers also have the benefit of containing lycopene, a very powerful carotenoid also found in tomatoes.
 It’s been linked to helping prevent cancer, heart disease, and diabetes among other amazing qualities.
 So if you’re looking to maximize your health benefit, lean towards the more mature peppers.